pratikisc/ISCSalesOps/SFDC Case Bookings/GAM/004 Final GAM: Grouped + Non Grouped (No Splits).md

 - _The commission processing flag is a moot field.
 All 'non null' values have already been excluded_
 - _The Contract Length override for instances when booking value of case is negative is applied here_
+- _Attribution part of inet GAM International Deals applied here.
+Allocation applied at the vertical join_

 ```sql
 select